 Using this prototyping technique is part of the “take one step back” process discussed earlier.
 This is where you let yourself consider and critique your own progress.
 This way you are putting yourself in the position of the target audience.
 You’ll be able to limit any miscommunication that could occur during the development of your design.
 Having taken this measure, you have the opportunity to spot necessary changes and if necessary, experiment to find a better approach.

 For example: recently I was designing the graphics for the stand and the promotional materials for a major exhibition Saffron was showing at.
 This meant that I had to follow certain requirements and limitations, regarding the budget and the use of materials.
 So after I came up with a few ideas I made sure to get them printed as early as possible in the process to test them.
 This resulted in a clear path as to what design elements should be avoided and what worked well.
 This also helped the marketing team to see their own limitations, in terms of the content they had created.

 Earlier I mentioned how important it is for different parts of the team to be as transparent with their process.
 As I was transparent with my design process; the marketing team had a valuable opportunity to review their own work and make changes before handing it back to me.
 After I had created a prototype print of an early concept, it became clear that the copy wasn’t suitable.
 In this way we were able to go back and forth with a tactile and digital copy.

-In the end, I constructed a miniature scale replica of the stand, out of cardboard, with the printed designs stuck on.
-It was an unorthodox and DIY approach, but prototyping was so effective in the design process that it become a vital tool in creating a successful end product.
-Everything from people flow and eye contact level as well as design issues could be considered.
+In the end, I constructed a miniature scale replica of the stand, out of cardboard, with the printed designs stuck on it.
+It was an unorthodox and DIY approach, but prototyping was so effective in the design process that it becomes a vital tool in creating a successful end product.
+Everything from people flow and eye contact level, as well as design issues, could be considered.

 Solving design problems with teamwork